 Alaska tax note: No state income tax.
 Biennial report due January 2 every two years. $37.50 late fee if filed after February 1.

-Every Alaska LLC is required to maintain a registered agent.
-With our formation package, the first year of registered agent service is included.
-After that, ongoing service is $99/year.
+Get StartedEvery Alaska LLC is required to maintain a registered agent.
+Registered agent service is $99/year — a separate service from LLC formation.

 Alaska doesn't offer a widely used expedited option.
 Standard processing runs 10-15 business days, which is the timeline most filers work with.